Diegogtz03/GT-Dent-V2/README.md

 # GT-Dent-V2

 # GT-DENT
 GT-DENT is a Dental Patient Records App which came to be as a help for my parents' dental office.
-The original version was written to be a Java application, but due to updated, decided to migrate the app to a web version easy to update.
+The original version was written to be a Java application, but due to updates, decided to migrate the app to a web version easy to update.

 ## Features
 - Reduce paper waste by transfering records to a digital platform